Here you will find 8 dramatic cliffs. Steep mountain slopes hitting the waves on a coastline are always dramatic, especially in rough weather.

 My favourites are however not among the above two landscapes.
 Apart from their historical significance, there are more visually dramatic cliffs elsewhere.
 Here is a European selection of six favourites.

 I am particularly fond of cliffs that end in the sea.

-5. The Rock, Gibraltar.
-This is undoubtedly one of the most famous cliffs in the world.
+The Rock is undoubtedly one of the most famous cliffs in the world.
 Many wars have been fought over the control of it, and many legends have been spurned – like the one about Hercules.
 It is today the cause of constant dispute between the United Kingdom and Spain.
 Gibraltar is formally a British Overseas Territory.

 From the south of Europe we move fast north to Norway and a breathtaking view of a fjord.

-8. The Pulpit Rock, Norway.
-This mountain cliff is considered by some to be the most breathtaking view point anywhere on Mother Earth.
+The Pulpit Rock (Preikestolen in Norwegian) is a mountain cliff which is considered by many to be the most breathtaking view point anywhere on Mother Earth.
 Walk out onto the Pulpit and look 600 metres down on the fjord.

 This place may also serve as an excellent introduction to the next article in this series.

 Missing anything?
 For sure, I’ve had to skip some of my images related to this subject and refrained from mentioning some of my visits.
 Feel free to search this website for more.
 In addition, you are surely missing famous places or your own favourites.
 Chances are I haven’t been there, and I only include my own images and visits in this series.

 All articles in this series

 (2-7) Element: Earth